syncfusion-content/blazor-docs/blazor/pdfviewer-2/server-deployment/deploy-maui-android.md

 ---
 layout: post
-title: Deploy PDF Viewer in Blazor android MAUI | Syncfusion
+title: Deploy SfPdfViewer in Blazor android MAUI | Syncfusion
-description: Checkout and learn here all about how to deploy PDF Viewer in Blazor android MAUI in Syncfusion Blazor SfPdfViewer component and much more details.
+description: Checkout and learn here all about how to deploy SfPdfViewer in Blazor android MAUI in Syncfusion Blazor SfPdfViewer component and much more details.
 platform: Blazor
 control: SfPdfViewer
 documentation: ug
 ---

-# How To Deploy PDF Viewer in Blazor android MAUI
+# How To Deploy SfPdfViewer in Blazor android MAUI

 This section briefly explains about how to deploy [Blazor SfPdfViewer](https://www.syncfusion.com/blazor-components/blazor-pdf-viewer) component in your blazor android MAUI App using Visual Studio.